Kelly-ux/UniPay/README.md

 *   Node.js (v18 or later recommended)
 *   npm, yarn, or pnpm

+*   A PostgreSQL database instance (for future backend integration)
 ### Installation

 1. Clone the repository (if applicable, otherwise start with the existing project files).